Generative Modeling of Neural Dynamics via Latent Stochastic Differential Equations: Results

 \subsubsection{Empirical results}

-Table~\ref{table1} presents 5-fold cross-validation results across the three datasets, evaluating both neural activity prediction (in bits per spike) and behavioral performance (via the coefficient of determination, $R^2$).
+Table~\ref{table1} presents 5-fold cross-validation results across the three datasets, evaluating both neural activity prediction (in bits per spike) and behavioral performance (via the coefficient of determination, $R^2$) (see Supplementary Information for further details on the evaluation metrics).
 First, we observe that our stochastic models (Neural SDE and CO-SDE) on average consistently outperform their deterministic counterparts.
 This suggests that incorporating stochasticity into the latent dynamics is crucial for capturing the variability inherent in neural and behavioral data and that a stochastic initial state might not be sufficient to capture uncertainty in the dynamics.

+Second, we find that non-linear latent dynamics are crucial for accurate joint prediction of neural and behavioral responses.
+This is suggested by the performance of the linear SDE baseline which performs competitively to non-linear baselines only on predicting behavioral responses on the perturbed reach task.
+However, its performance is significantly lower for predicting neural responses across all three tasks.
+This suggests that while linear dynamics may suffice for capturing certain behavioral regularities, nonlinear models are necessary for accurate neural population modeling at the level of single-neuron.

-Second, we observe that model complexity, as measured by parameter count, does not correlate with performance.
+Third, we observe that model complexity, as measured by parameter count, does not correlate with performance.
 The coupled oscillator models achieve competitive or superior performance while using only 465-526 parameters, compared to 33,280 parameters for the LSTM model.
 Note that while this number does not account for the number of parameters required for modeling the approximate posterior SDE (3528), this remains a significant improvement in parameter efficiency for the generative model.
 This suggests that incorporating appropriate inductive biases through the coupled oscillator architecture enables more efficient modeling of the underlying dynamics.
 This also suggests that standard deep learning models may be too over-parameterized to learn the underlying dynamical system during simple behavioral tasks.